groundwork

 A Collaboration with Saskia Van Pagee Anderson

-for the touring exhibition All that is alive
+All that is alive

-16 Sept - 12 Dec 2025 at UTS Art Gallery, Sydney
+16 Sept - 12 Dec 2025 at UTS Gallery Sydney

-25 Feb - 10 May 2026 at La Trobe Art Institue, Bendigo
+25 Feb - 10 May 2026 at La Trobe Art Institue Bendigo

 Participating artists: Tully Arnot, Sonja Carmichael and Elisa Jane Carmichael, Madeleine Collies, Other Matter